-Ok, but you have it your whole life, right?
+OK, but you have life insurance your whole life, right?
 Well, it doesn’t get much better after the first three years.
-The average rate of return after those “three years of zeroes” will be about 1.2% on that $95.
+The average rate of return after those “three years of zeroes” will be about 1.2% on that $95, according to Ramsey.

-“That makes it absolutely horrendous,” Ramsey contended.
-“Decades ago the financial community moved by and large towards investing in term life for the $5 from the $100, and doing almost anything else with the other $95 — but over in the investment world instead of the insurance world.”
+“That makes it absolutely horrendous,” he contended.
+“Decades ago, the financial community moved by and large towards investing in term life for the $5 from the $100, and doing almost anything else with the other $95 — but over in the investment world instead of the insurance world.”

-What’s more, whole life fee structures rob you of money power because the sacrificed cash denies you the compound interest you’d see through traditional investing.
-What’s more, insurance companies could refuse to refund any of your money if you can no longer keep up with the payments.
+What’s more, whole life insurance fee structures rob you of money power because the sacrificed cash denies you the compound interest you’d see through traditional investing.
+Additionally, insurance companies could refuse to refund any of your money if you can no longer keep up with the payments.

 3. Guess who gets most of the dough when you die?